Katy's garden of herbs, peppers and greens is constantly expanding as she learns new techniques and tries growing new

 Thinking about growing some herbs or veggies?
-Starting them from seed is a great choice but it's super hard without an LED or at least some form grow light.
+Starting them from seed is a great choice but it's super hard without an LED or at least some form of grow light.

 The natural light from a window is not going to cut it!
 Seedlings don't do well when in a window.
 Even the most hardy seedlings have to struggle.
 That's not what you want for starting out a garden.

 Thankfully, adding a grow light is super easy.
 Read on to learn how to start your seeds out right under grow lights!

 Do I Need a Grow Light for Germination?

 Before you buy a light, you'll want to know if it's really necessary.

 Let me tell you what all experienced gardeners know: seedlings are so hard to start indoors with natural light.
-Even with a sunny window, they only get partial light and you can't control it.
+Even with a sunny window, they only get partial light that you can't control.

-Even if you got your seeds to sprout and they seem healthy, they probably didn't grow to maturity.
-This is because they spend all their energy growing towards the sun instead of developing.
-They burn themselves out before they can get started!
+Even if you got your seeds to sprout and they seemed healthy, they probably didn't grow to maturity.
+That is because they spent all their energy growing towards the sun instead of developing.
+They burnt themselves out before they could get started!

 Using a grow light to start your plants inside takes so much guess work out of growing.
 Whether these sprouts will end up in the garden or stay inside forever, using a light will make all the difference.

 LED Grow Lights for Seedlings

 LEDs are a great option for grow lights.
-They are a bit more energy efficient than fluorescent and there's a lot of options out there.
-You'll find two main types: free-standing and a traditional hanging light.
+They are a bit more energy efficient than fluorescent and there are a lot of options out there.
+You'll find two main types: free-standing and traditional hanging.